Select Albums

 ” The record has a very calculated and artful emotional arch.
 Throughout the recording experience, we talked extensively about the listener experience, and how they would react to the song sequence and how intros would relate to outro.
 The result was a record that hopefully will stand the test of time as a piece of work that will be listened to beginning to end”

-Over the course of 9 months in 2007-08 Shane O’Connor and The Milling Gowns produced a growling, intimate and diverse album of gloomy pop.
+Over the course of 9 months in 2007-08 Shane Michael Rose and The Milling Gowns produced a growling, intimate and diverse album of gloomy pop.
 Through careful and arrangements and morose, post goth lyricism, Diving Bell Shallows created a notch in the bedpost of Boston pop rock.

 “After the first recording session with The Milling Gowns, I knew this record would be unlike anything I had ever worked on before.
 Each member was so focused and certain of their end goal for the record, that they really kept me on my engineering and production toes.
 The sheer quantity of session musicians that came through my studio for this record was a challenge, regardless of the music!
 There isn’t a song on this record that doesn’t include a left field suprise, either a huge choir, a string section, or a toy piano and yoga mantra sound collage.”

-Here are some artists Shane O’Connor has worked with:
+Here are some artists Shane Michael Rose has worked with:

 Tab The Band (North Street Records) (engineered)